 This recipe yields about 8 cups of jam which equates to 8 half-pint jars.

-HOW LONG WILL JAM KEEP?
+HOW LONG WILL IT KEEP?

 If processed using a water bath, jars seal properly and stored in a cool dry place, this jam will keep for up to 2 years.
 After opening, refrigerate for up to 2 months.